PapenfussLab/gridss/VIRUSBreakend_Readme.md

 # Pre-requisites

 VIRUSBreakend is part of the GRIDSS software suite.
+It can be downloaded from https://github.com/PapenfussLab/gridss/releases

 All tools used by VIRUSBreakend must be on `PATH` including:
 * java